 SUMMARY OF TEAMER PROGRAM RULES

-- For purposes of TEAMER, the term ‘‘marine renewable energy’’ means electrical energy from—
+- For purposes of TEAMER, the term ‘‘marine energy’’ means energy from—

 - waves, tides, and currents in oceans, estuaries, and tidal areas

-- free flowing water in rivers, lakes, and streams
+- free flowing water in rivers, lakes, streams, and man-made channels

-- differentials in ocean temperature (ocean thermal energy conversion).
+- differentials in water temperature, including ocean thermal energy conversion

-- The term ‘‘marine renewable energy’’ does not include energy from any source that uses a dam, diversionary structure, or impoundment for electric power purposes
+- The term ‘‘marine energy’’ does not include energy from any source that uses a dam, diversionary structure, or impoundment for electric power purposes.

 - Technologies with Powering the Blue Economy applications, including Power at Sea and Resilient Coastal Communities, may apply for TEAMER support provided they are to be powered by MRE